Serbia in the Junior Eurovision Song Contest 2017: Dečja Pesma Evrovizije 2017

-The singer who performed the Serbian entry for the Junior Eurovision Song Contest 2017 was selected through the singing competition Dečja Pesma Evrovizije ("Children's Eurovision Song").
-On 15 June 2017 RTS revealed it will be reverting to an open selection to choose their entry after several year’s of internal selection.
-On 21 September 2017, it was announced that a national final will take place to determine the country's representative.
+The singer who performed the Serbian entry for the Junior Eurovision Song Contest 2017 was selected through the national final Dečja Pesma Evrovizije ("[the] Junior Eurovision Song Contest").
+On 15 June 2017, RTS revealed it would revert to an open selection to choose their entry after several years of closed internal selections.
+On 21 September 2017, it was announced that a national final would take place to determine the country's representative.

 Competing entries

 Interested candidates had to submit their entries before the deadline on 15 August.
 A total of 18 songs were submitted to RTS which were then shortlisted to three by a panel of music editors.

 Final

 The final was recorded on 28 September 2017 and broadcast on 30 September 2017 on 12:30 CET.
 The winners were Jana Paunović (born 7 February 2005) and Irina Brodić (born 3 November 2004) with the song "Ceo svet je naš", which was selected from the five-panel jury, who consisted of Vojkan Borisavljević (arranger and producer), Nevena Božović (singer, representative of Serbia in the Junior Eurovision Song Contest 2007), Ljiljana Ranđelović (choir conductor), Čeda Hodžić (RTS music editor) and Kiki Lesendrić (rock musician).